FREQUENTLY ASKED QUESTIONS

 At what age am I allowed to bring my children?

 Regardless of age, any child attending should be able to sit quietly through a performance.
-If children become disruptive during a performance to other members of the audience, ushers will insist that the children and accompanying adults leave the auditorium.
+If children become disruptive during a performance to other members of the audience, ushers or House Management will insist that the children and accompanying adults step into the lobby.
 No refunds will be available.

 All persons entering the theater—regardless of age—must have a ticket, including children sitting on a parent or guardian’s lap.